PudgyPoppins/caps/README.md

 # TODO:
 * see image issue
 * ## Forms / views:
-	*
+	* markdown for the volunteer description would be pretty cool, I think
+	* when you refresh the page, all of the field values are kept.
+However, the address is NOT.

 * ## User system / user classess
-	* show which nonprofits were created by which user, etc. Fix profile.
-I also would like to have a username instead of a number, if that's possible, for the profile.
+	* show which nonprofits were created by which user, etc
 	* show a message when a user signs out
 	* override the reset password email
 	* override accounts login view so that you can't access it if you're logged in, as well as other views